AqwamCreates/DataPredict-Neural/docs/Tutorials/UsingPoolingBlocksAndConvolutionBlocks.md

 * The second dimension is used for the number of kernels.

-The last two dimension is the kernel dimensions, where the average pooling block requires these dimensions to get the average input value for the output value.
+The last two dimensions are used for the kernel dimensions, where the average pooling 2D block requires these dimensions to get the average input value for the output value.
+Note that if you use average pooling 1D, you only need one kernel dimension.